drewpotter/testing-code-and-tdd/slides.md

 ## 10 principles for testing
 4) There are many types of tests; this includes models, controllers, systems and integrations tests.
 * _model_ tests are pretty straightforward and as you would expect they test your models.

+## 10 principles for testing
+4) There are many types of tests; this includes models, controllers, systems and integrations tests.
 * _controller_ tests, similarly, are straightforward and provide functional testing for your controllers.

+## 10 principles for testing
+4) There are many types of tests; this includes models, controllers, systems and integrations tests.
-* _system_ tests through the use of Capybara allow you to test user interaction with your Rails app.
+* _system_ tests allow you to test user interaction with your app.

+## 10 principles for testing
+4) There are many types of tests; this includes models, controllers, systems and integrations tests.
 * _integration_ tests are used to test how particular parts of your application interact.